Sunset Beach (TV series): Broadcast history

+Through its short existence, Sunset Beach remained in the daytime Nielsen ratings basement, despite being renewed twice.
+During the Shockwave storyline, it received its best ratings and showed signs that it might move off the bottom.
+However, this spike proved to be brief and was not sustained.
+As a result of all this, NBC cancelled Sunset Beach on September 17, 1999 and aired its last episode on December 31 of that year.
+The show's cancellation marked the last time that NBC would feature three serials on its daytime schedule: before the series' debut, the long-running Days of Our Lives and Another World (the latter replaced by Passions in June 1999) were the only soaps on the network following the 1993 cancellation of Santa Barbara, while the remainder of its daytime lineup was filled solely by unscripted talk and lifestyle programs until Today was expanded to a third hour in September 2000.

+To date, Sunset Beach is the last regularly scheduled NBC network program to air anywhere in the 12:00 pm hour; NBC returned the hour to its affiliates after the show ended its run.
+As of October 6, 2003, three days after Port Charles aired its last episode, the 12:00 pm hour is currently used by all network affiliates, especially those of NBC, for their midday local newscasts as well as other programing; the lone exception is CBS, which continues to air The Young and the Restless at 12:30 pm.

-The show gained a cult following in the UK, doing especially well in the ratings for Channel 5, with some universities holding Sunset Beach parties where students would go dressed as their favorite character.
+The show, however, gained a cult following in the UK, doing especially well in the ratings for Channel 5, with some universities holding Sunset Beach parties where students would go dressed as their favorite character.
 Channel 5 tried to save the show when its cancellation was announced, offering partially to fund it and trying to get other networks involved, as had happened previously with Baywatch, but NBC was not interested.
-It did buy NBC's other soap opera, Days of Our Lives, to air in Sunset Beach’s place, even running promos during Sunset Beach’s final week, but the show failed to catch on and Channel 5 dropped Days approximately a year later.
+It did buy NBC's other soap opera, Days of Our Lives, to air in Sunset Beach’s place, even running promos during the show's final week, but Days failed to catch on and Channel 5 dropped the show approximately a year later.

-To date, Sunset Beach is the last regularly-scheduled NBC network program to air at 12:00 p.m.
-Some NBC affiliates did not air Sunset Beach at its scheduled time due to the affiliates' longstanding practice of airing local newscasts or other syndicated programming in the noon hour; this resulted in some affiliates airing the show in a different spot on their schedule while others did not air it at all.
-In some media markets (especially in WKBD-TV and KTXH, where Graham Media Group, the owner of WDIV-TV and KPRC-TV at the time, preempted it for its entire run), Sunset Beach aired on affiliates of other networks or independent stations.
-In most markets that did air the show at its regular time, its second half-hour went up against the first half-hour of The Young and the Restless on CBS and Port Charles on ABC.
-After the series ended, NBC returned the 12:00 p.m. time slot to its affiliates.